Shalimar Bagh, Srinagar

+It is the earliest of the Mughal imperial gardens called Shalimar Gardens, followed by the one in Lahore, begun in 1641 under Shah Jahan and the one in Delhi, begun in 1653 by Izz-un-Nissa, his wife.

+Etymology

+Several other Mughal gardens situated in India and Pakistan share the name 'Shalimar'.
+Although the exact origin of the word remains unknown, the most correct etymology could be Persian-Arabic mixed expression shah al-‘imarat (Master of Buildings).

 History

-Shalimar Bagh was built by Mughal Emperor Jahangir for his wife Nur Jahan, in 1619.
+Shalimar Bagh was built by Mughal Emperor Jahangir in 1619.

-He had this garden made to please his queen.
 He enlarged the ancient garden in 1619 into a royal garden and called it 'Farah Baksh' ('the delightful').
-In 1630, under Emperor Shah Jahan’s orders, Zafar Khan the governor of Kashmir extended it.
+In 1630, under Emperor Shah Jahan’s orders, Zafar Khan, the governor of Kashmir, extended it.
 He named it ‘Faiz Baksh’ ('the bountiful').
 It then became a pleasure place for the Sikh governors of the province.

 During the rule of Maharaja Ranjit Singh, the marble pavilion was the guest house for European visitors.
 Electrification of the premises was done during Maharaja Hari Singh’s rule.
-Thus, over the years, the garden was extended and improved by many rulers and called by different names, but the most popular name ‘Shalimar Bagh’ continues to this day.
+Thus, over the years, the garden was extended and improved by many rulers and called by different names, but the most popular name, ‘Shalimar Bagh’, continues to this day.

-During the Mughal period, in particular, Emperor Jahangir and his wife Nur Jahan were so enamoured of Kashmir that during summer they moved to Srinagar with their full-court entourage from Delhi at least 13 times.
+During the Mughal period, in particular, Emperor Jahangir and his wife Nur Jahan were so enamoured of Kashmir that during summer, they moved to Srinagar with their full-court entourage from Delhi at least 13 times.
 Shalimar Bagh was their imperial summer residence and the Royal Court.
 They crossed the arduous snowy passes of the Pir Panjal mountain range on elephants to reach Srinagar.

 Layout

 The layout of the garden is an adaptation of another Islamic garden layout known as the Persian gardens.
 The garden was built on flat land on a square plan with four radiating arms from a central location as the water source.
 It needed to be modified to suit the hilly terrain and availability of a well, which could be diverted from a higher elevation to the planned gardens.
-Modifications involved the main channel running through the garden axially from top to the lowest point.
+Modifications involved the main channel running through the garden axially from the top to the lowest point.
 This central channel, known as the Shah Nahar, is the main axis of the garden.
 It runs through three terraces.
-This layout left out the radial arms and the shape became rectangular, instead of a square plan of the Chahar Bagh.
+This layout left out the radial arms, and the shape became rectangular, instead of a square plan of the Chahar Bagh.

 The garden covers an area of 12.4 ha built with a size of 587 m length on the main axis channel and with a total width of 251 m.
 The garden has three terraces fitted with fountains and with chinar (sycamore) tree-lined vistas.
 The Shahnahar is the main feeder channel to all the terraces.
 Each one of the three terraces has a specific role.